ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

         #env:
         # You would enter environment variables that you want to use in your application container in the whitelist array.
         #    whitelist: []
-        build:
+        #build:
+		# You would enter build parameters such as build args you want to use in your application container
-            args: { 'ACCESS_TOKEN' : '${GITHUB_ACCESS_TOKEN}' }
+        #    args: { 'ARG1' : 'VALUE1' }
         signing_key:
             private_key_path: '${SB_DIR}/registration_keys/${keyName}.private'
             public_key_path: '${SB_DIR}/registration_keys/${keyName}.pub'
     EOF
     ```

-9. Continue to the [Build Application section](#build-application) if you are launching secure build for the first time or the [Troubleshooting Secure Build section](#troubleshooting-secure-build) if things didn't go as planned your first go-round and you are trying to get back on the right track.
+8. Continue to the [Build Application section](#build-application) if you are launching secure build for the first time or the [Troubleshooting Secure Build section](#troubleshooting-secure-build) if things didn't go as planned your first go-round and you are trying to get back on the right track.

 ## Build Application